 Perhaps not surprisingly, puppies and lactating mothers both have relatively similar nutritional needs.
 This has led the Association of American Feed Control Officials (AAFCO) – the primary regulatory body for dog food – to develop two different categories for food: “adult maintenance” versus “growth and reproduction.”
-We’ll call them adult and puppy for short – just know that puppy dog foods are also good for lactating dogs.
+We’ll call them adult and puppy for short – just know that dog food fur puppies is also good for lactating dogs.

 The biggest primary difference between puppy food (growth and reproduction recipes) and adult (maintenance) food relates to protein.
 Puppy food should derive 22.5% of their calories from protein sources, while adult foods need only 18% of their calories from protein.